naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 The second benefit is that for junior engineers, this type of interview is still the best.
 Most recent graduates have never been exposed to modern software development practices, because academia often lags a decade or two behind the industry.
 When I got my first software internship, I didn't even know how to use git.
 I had only coded in C and in Java; Python and JavaScript weren't taught at my university.
 My databases class taught me about B-trees, not how to use Mongo.
 As for the alternatives: Either you skip the technical portion altogether (which is uncommon), or you make the candidate do a take-home, in which they will need to spend a disproportionate amount of time reading documentation or understanding how a basic web request is made.

 Finally, there is a widely-circulated, but disingenuous belief that the engineers who can solve these LC problems are either hard workers who prepared adequately and take their career seriously, or naturally gifted problem solvers.
 The former represent the aspects of hard work and grit ("the ideal worker"), and the latter embody the traits of a mythical 10x engineer.
 In either case, these engineers will be a boon to your organization, so it makes sense to wait for one of these people to show up so you can reap the benefits.

+<div style="width:100%;height:0;padding-bottom:55%;position:relative;"><iframe src="https://giphy.com/embed/o5oLImoQgGsKY" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/o5oLImoQgGsKY"></a></p>

 ## What's wrong with these interviews

-#### They are an unrealistic proxy for everyday development
+#### They are not a proxy for everyday development

 First and foremost, they do not resemble the work an engineer performs on a daily basis.
-With 100% certainty, I can say that I have **NEVER** needed to use a heap to solve a real-world programming problem, nor have I seriously considered the benefits of iterating through an array in reverse order to improve the efficiency of an application.
+With 100% certainty, I can say that I have **NEVER** needed to use a heap to solve a real-world programming problem, nor has iterating through an array in reverse order helped improve the efficiency of an application I wrote.
 The one time i had to implement a distributed LRU cache for the company, I used [a library](https://github.com/isaacs/node-lru-cache) for the bulk of the work.
 These kinds of problems *don't exist* in modern day software engineering because the commoditization of powerful tools and platforms (like AWS), coupled with the availability of hardware resources in modern computers, make these performance tricks negligible.

 The opposing argument is that while developers nowadays have a cornucopia of libraries and tools at their disposal, it is still critical to know how these tools **actually work** under the hood so that the engineer can make judicious decisions about what tool is appropriate for the job, and in what capacity.
 Fair enough -- I concede that knowing the nuts & bolts of how an algorithm or data structure works allows you to make better informed decisions in your work, and that being good at abstract thinking makes concrete tasks easier.